MET Show New York 2024

 A Fusion of Heritage and Innovation

-Displayed in the Robert Lehman Wing’s atrium, the installation offered visitors an immersive experience of Himalayan artistry.
-Spanning nearly 100 square meters, the carpets fabricated by Mt Refuge were seamlessly integrated into Rigdol’s 21 canvases, harmoniously blending texture and visual storytelling.
-Known for our commitment to preserving traditional Nepalese craftsmanship while embracing contemporary design, Mt Refuge’s contribution elevated the exhibition to new heights.
+Displayed in the Robert Lehman Wing’s atrium, the installation offered visitors an immersive experience into Himalayan artistry.
+Spanning nearly 100 square meters, the carpets we fabricated were seamlessly integrated into Rigdol’s 21 canvases, harmoniously blending texture and visual storytelling.
+Rigdol’s work explored themes of spirituality and philosophical introspection, with the carpets serving as both artistic elements and cultural artifacts.

 Craftsmanship Rooted in Tradition

+Mt Refuge has long been synonymous with excellence in handcrafted carpets.
+Each piece is meticulously woven by artisans in Kathmandu using ancient techniques passed down under family legacy.
 The carpets featured in Biography of a Thought were designed to complement Rigdol’s bold exploration of history and philosophy.
-Their intricate patterns and textures added depth to the installation, creating a multisensory experience that resonated with visitors.
+Their intricate patterns and textures added depth to the installation, creating a multisensory experience for visitors.

 “Bold in both scale and concept.
 The 21 canvases add up to nearly 95 sq m of painted work.
 An additional 100 sq m of handwoven Tibetan carpet is part of the installation, for which Rigdol collaborated with Mt Refuge as the fabricators.” – Nepali Times